ivolucien/log-hindsight/README.md

 # log-hindsight
-_logging features you didn't know you wanted_

-log-hindsight adds retroactive and conditional logic to standard logging, allowing for history dumps when desired, like after an error, and custom conditional log sampling.
+log-hindsight adds retroactive and conditional logic to standard loggers, allowing you to retroactively trigger what would have been logged at more detailed log level, such as after an error, or to perform custom data filtering, log sampling or to turn on detailed logging for specific users or endpoints.

 By the first release log-hindsight will support multiple logging modules, but at this early stage of development it only supports the console logger.

+## Features
+_Most of this is already working but none of it has been vetted for production use, yet._
+- **Retroactive Log History Dump**: Automatically output previously buffered log entries when specific conditions are met, such as an error occurring.
+- **Session-specific Logging**: Easily create and manage log contexts for individual user sessions or operational tasks.
+- **Configurable Log Retention**: Customize how long historical logs are retained in the buffer before being discarded, based on count or age.
+- **Integration with Standard Logging Libraries**: Designed to wrap around standard logging modules, starting with support for the console logger.

+## Planned Features
+- **Conditional Log Sampling**: Define complex conditions under which logs should be captured or ignored, optimizing log volume and relevance.
+- **Dynamic Log Level Adjustment**: Change log level on the fly based on runtime conditions or external triggers.

 ## Installation
-_Module is not ready for alpha release yet.
-It's in early development and not yet published to npm._
+Note: log-hindsight is currently in development and not yet ready for public release.
+Installation instructions will be provided once the module is published to npm.

 ## Quickstart
 _This is a quickstart guide for the current state of development.
 It will be updated as the module matures._